Prajjwal-Rimal/Debian/Basic Text Manipulation/Join and Split.md

 * Sort logs by timestamps or severity levels
 * Arrange records by scores, prices, or names
 * Remove duplicates using sort | uniq
+    * `sort file.txt | uniq > sortfile.txt`
+    * this sort the file.txt and the pipe operator takes that output and sends it to the uniq function
+    * when duplicate values are removed and the stdout operator send the output to a new file
+    * by defaullt the uniq command shows the output to the terminal screen
+    * to overwrite the existing file we need to create a temp file and then overwrite it `sort file.txt | uniq > temp && mv temp file.txt`
 * Organize tabular or CSV data
 <br>
 <br>